The VISUAL Handicapping Aid!

 They say "a picture is worth a thousand words."
 If you are a serious handicapper and, like me, prefer graphical aids like maps to lists of numbers or directions, then VisiCap may be just the handicapping aid you are looking for!

 VisiCap is different than most in that instead of providing you with tables and lists, it provides graphs of vital handicapping data and a visual simulation of how today's race is apt to run!
 The program creates 12 different sets of graphs designed to help you analyze speed ratings, performance at the 1st call, 2nd call, and finish, class, and competitiveness.
 At the 1st and 2nd calls and finish, you can analyze velocity, beaten lengths, or running position.
+Click Here for an excerpt of the review given by the prestigious Phillips Racing Newsletter.

 Each graph includes a line for each horse in the race, showing how it did in each of the races shown in its past performance lines.
 Each horse in the race gets a line graph of a different color, and the colors are keyed to the horse's program number in the right margin.
 Here's an example of what a Speed Rating graph looks like: